 Students, professors, and administrators find themselves in uncharted waters.
 In September of 2017, Betsy DeVos, the Secretary of Education provided guidance setting aside the mandate under the Obama administration that institutions receiving federal financial aid must develop procedures instituting a “preponderance of the evidence” standard in adjudicating allegations of sexual harassment or violence.
 Leading up to the DeVos letter, colleges were discouraged from allowing cross-examination of accusing students among other items running afoul common understandings of due process.

 Citing due process concerns DeVos said “One rape is one too many, one assault is one too many, one aggressive act of harassment is one too many, one person denied due process is one too many,” while speaking at George Mason University’s Arlington, Virginia, campus.

 Claims are on the rise.
-Each institution is able craft its’ policies as it deems appropriate.
-This leaves uncertainty for those drafting the policies, those applying them and those they are applied to.
+Each institution is able to craft its’ policies as it deems appropriate.
+This leaves uncertainty for those drafting the policies, those applying them, and those they are applied to.

 Darrick O’Dell is an AV-rated litigation attorney in the Nashville office of Spicer Rudstrom, PLLC.
-His major practice areas are employment law, including traditional labor law, professional liability, products liability and construction litigation.
+His major practice areas are employment law, including traditional labor law, professional liability, product liability, and construction litigation.
 He also specializes in professional liability cases.

 Sign Up and Stay Informed!

 This blog contains general information about legal matters.
 The information is not advice, and should not be treated as such.
 Communication of information by, in, to, or through this blog and your receipt or use of it: (1) is not provided in the course of and does not create or constitute an attorney-client relationship; (2) is not intended to convey or constitute legal advice; and (3) is not a substitute for obtaining legal advice from a qualified attorney.